SekouD/lyricsmaster/README.rst

 Features
 --------

-- Downloads Lyrics from LyricWiki.
+- Downloads Lyrics from LyricWiki, AzLyrics, OHHLA and more.
 - Downloads Lyrics Asynchronously.
-- Can make requests over Tor for anonymous downloading of songs.
+- Can make requests over Tor for anonymous downloading of songs and evading anti scraping tools.
 - Easily save the lyrics on your computer.

 Credits